Kiyoshi Umegaki

 Kiyoshi Umegaki (梅垣 清, Umegaki Kiyoshi) is a Japanese racing driver competing in F4 Japanese Championship and Formula Regional Japanese Championship.

 Career

 Formula 4

 Umegaki joined TGR-DC Racing School for his maiden formula racing in 2024.
-Suzuki continued race in the series with the same team for 2025.
+He continued race in the series with the same team for 2025.

 Formula Regional Japanese Championship

-Alongside his Formula 4 campaign, Umegaki to race in Formula Regional Japanese Championship with TOM'S.
+Alongside his Formula 4 campaign, Umegaki raced in the Formula Regional Japanese Championship with TOM'S.

+Umegaki also raced in Macau Grand Prix with Van Amersfoort Racing.

+Super Formula Lights

+In 2026, Umegaki will make his Super Formula Lights debut with TOM'S.

+Super GT

+In 2026, Umegaki will compete in Super GT GT300 with CarGuy MKS Racing.